snavarropino/EfCoreEnums/README.md

     }
 ```

-Define your entity, an entity for Catalogue table
+Define your entity (student), and defina also an entity for the catalogue table (Rating)

 ```c#
     public class Student